• Skip to primary navigation

 Quick Tips:

 2. I love to top my muffins with a lot of strawberries.
-That way some of their moisture evaporates away as the muffins bake.
-And this makes the muffins look so pretty!
+That way some of the moisture from strawberry chunks evaporate away as the muffins bake.
+It also makes the muffins look so pretty!

 3. Don't cut your strawberries too big.
 Just about ½-3/4 of an inch.
-Any bigger chunks can turn your muffins a little soggy in the center.
+Any bigger chunks can turn your muffins a little soggy.

 Nutrition